 Disruptor banks have begun to establish themselves in the finance sector.
 One thing that these banks have done well is personalisation.

 By understanding users spending habits and behaviour, they can offer more personal spending products and recommendations.

-For example, if a bank had the right data sets around its customers, it could provide services that truly bring value to the end customer.
+For example, in the world of digital banking, if a bank had the right data sets around its customers, it could provide services that truly bring value to the end customer.
 If a bank understands what their customers spend, where they go and where they work they can, for example, suggest that a travel card could save them a lot of money each month.

 It’s in these areas that financial services can learn from disruptor banks.
 With the right dataset, the banking experience can be personalised for customers.
 This will allow financial services to boost customer loyalty and drive cross-selling of their products much more effectively.

 There are few industries where security and fraud are more of a threat than in the financial services.

 As technology has advanced those in the space must be smarter and better adapted to the fast-changing tactics of those looking for weak points in sometimes outdated systems.

 Adding location intelligence to the equation adds an extra layer of security for customers and allows financial institutions to instantly provide checks based on where a customer uses its products.

 Location offers a new way for security teams to identify fraud.
 Location data can help to educate security systems on customer behaviour and can form a strong base from which to detect irregularities in financial behaviour.